usask-aws/cf-ec2-alb-testprod-al2023/README.md

 - An existing **regional** Application Load Balancer already deployed (e.g. via `Usask_EC2_Loadbalancer_cloudformation_template.yaml` or `Usask_EC2_Loadbalancer_Test_Prod_cloudformation_template.yaml`) and its ARN.
-The current Load Balancer templates don't expose the ALB ARN as a stack Output — get it from the console instead:
+Get the load balancer ARN from the console.
   **EC2 → Load Balancers → select the ALB → Description tab → ARN** (or copy
   it from the **Load Balancer ARN** field).

 ## Deploy from the AWS Console

-1. Sign in to the AWS Console for the target account and switch to the correct region (top-right region selector) — WAF must be created in the **same region** as the ALB (this template uses `Scope: REGIONAL`, not `CLOUDFRONT`).
+1. Sign in to the AWS Console for the target account and switch to the correct region (top-right region selector), WAF must be created in the **same region** as the ALB (this template uses `Scope: REGIONAL`, not `CLOUDFRONT`).
 2. Go to the **CloudFormation** service.